 Written by attorney David T Barton, over 1 year ago.

 The minimum wage will change on January 1, 2013 in several states and some municipalities.
 Where local minimum wage laws exceed the federal minimum wage, employers must follow the local law.... more

 Written by attorney Marilynn Spencer, over 2 years ago.

 Californias Flat Rate Auto Workers Still Get Minimum Wage, Overtime, Breaks, and All the Stuff Other Workers Get!

 Accurate as of January 12, 2012.
 If the minimum wage increases above $8.00... more

-Written by attorney Emanuel Shirazi, about 1 year ago.
+Written by attorney Emanuel Shirazi, over 1 year ago.

 In yet another celebrity lawsuit, Lady Gagas former personal assistant has sued the pop star for $380,000 of alleged unpaid overtime.
 Gagas former personal assistant, Jennifer ONeill, says... more

 Written by attorney Judd Millman, almost 2 years ago.